AryaLal/waterline-elasticsearch/README.md

 ![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

-# Salesforce
+# ElasticSearch

-Waterline adapter for salesforce.com.
+Waterline adapter for ElasticSearch.

 This is a rough implementation, so PRs are welcome.
 We're using it on several of our projects, and we'll be making fixes and updates as needed, but raising